Copyright 2012

 by Aaron Zeghers // Published to Cineflyer // Feb 8, 2012

-Here is an entertaining local article on experimental film, unearthed with the help of Dave Barber: Experimental Label Burdens Movie-Makers.
+Here is an entertaining local article from the Winnipeg Free Press circa 1987 on experimental film, unearthed with the help of Dave Barber: Experimental Label Burdens Movie-Makers.

 It was originally published in the Winnipeg Free Press in April of 1987 by former reporter Paul McKie.
 The article is about a visit to Winnipeg by two experimental filmmakers, Rick Hancox and Chris Gallagher, and their difference in opinion on being titled “experimental filmmakers”.